rafelafrance/traiter_vertnet/README.md

 - {color: gray}

 Are replaced with the single token:
-- {graying: 'tan and gray'}
+- {color_set: 'tan and gray', 'color': ["tan", "gray"]}

 Note that this rule will match any pair of colors linked by the word "and".
 Also note that the original information is preserved.
-So the new "graying" token also has the color list of `["tan", "gray"]`.
+So the new "color_set" token also has a color list of `["tan", "gray"]`.

 #### 3. Convert sequences of tokens into the final productions
 Replace tokens with the final tokens.
 Everything except the final tokens are removed.
 This final stream of tokens is what the client code processes.